owncloud/cdperf/docs/tests.md

 This script creates a folder and provisions the folder with some files right after.

-Right after the the test folder is uploaded, it will be shared with a different user.
+Right after the test folder is uploaded, it will be shared with a different user.
 With the share receiver, the files are downloaded.
-Finally the share is removed and the user and files are deleted.
+Finally, the share is removed and the user and files are deleted.

 This reflects the transmission performance of shared folders.